-I'm going to use jcabi-jdbc as a JDBC wrapper, but you can use something else or just plain JDBC if you like.
+I'm going to use jcabi-jdbc as a JDBC wrapper, but you can use something else like jOOQ, or just plain JDBC if you like.
 It doesn't really matter.
 What matters is that your database interactions are hidden inside objects.
 Let's start with

 Posts and implement it in class

 Post interface in class